Sight and hearing

 The Dorset Deaf Children’s Society provides opportunities for hearing impaired children and their families to meet up and have fun.

-Bridport Deaf Club provide a family friendly community for Deaf people, family and friends.
+Bridport Deaf Club provides a family friendly community for Deaf people, family and friends.

 You may find it useful to talk to someone about your hearing loss.
 NHS Choices has information about the symptoms and treatment of hearing loss.